janverschelde/PHCpack/src/doc/source/refman.rst

 There are four major layers in the code:

-1. ``Math_Lib``: linear algebra, representations of polynomials, Newton polytopes, and power series
+1. ``Math_Lib``: linear algebra, representations of polynomials, Newton polytopes, and power series;

-2. ``Deformations``: Newton's method, path trackers, end games, solutions and homotopies, deflation
+2. ``Deformations``: Newton's method, path trackers, end games, solutions and homotopies, deflation;

-3. ``Root_Counts``: root counting methods and constructions of homotopies, linear-product start start systems based on Bezout bounds, mixed volumes and polyhedral homotopies
+3. ``Root_Counts``: root counting methods and constructions of homotopies, linear-product start start systems based on Bezout bounds, mixed volumes and polyhedral homotopies;

-4. ``Components``: witness sets, cascades of homotopies, monodromy, diagonal homotopies, to compute a numerical irreducible decomposition
+4. ``Components``: witness sets, cascades of homotopies, monodromy, diagonal homotopies, to compute a numerical irreducible decomposition.

 There are five other parts, called ``System``, ``Schubert``, ``CtoPHC``, ``PHCtoC``, and ``Tasking``.
 The top down perspective starts at the